gustavz/yolo_for_tf_od_api/README.md

-# All files are copied from [rky0930](https://github.com/rky0930/models/blob/object_detection_yolo/research/object_detection/README.md)
+# This is a collection of  all necessary files to include YoloV2 / Darknet to tensorflow's [object_detection repo](https://github.com/tensorflow/models/tree/master/research/object_detection)

 > Note: The original files in the `tensorflow/models/research/object_detection` repo changed since this project (March 2018).
 Manual copying of the yolo related functions into the updated files of the repo may be necessary!